kimgoetzke/procedural-generation-1/README.md

 ### Web API

-- The entire game can also be played via a web API.
-See section "How to use" for details.
+- The entire game can also be played via a web API - see [How to use the API](docs/HOW_TO_API.md) for details

 ### Other technical features